Skip to main content

 }

-Replace <YOUR-Collate-SERVER> with your server URL and <YOUR-Collate-PAT> with your Personal Access Token from the Prerequisites step.
-Cursor MCP Configuration File
+Replace <YOUR-Collate-SERVER> with your server URL and <YOUR-Collate-PAT> with your Personal Access Token.

 Project-Specific Configuration: You can also create .cursor/mcp.json in your project root directory.
 Project-specific configuration takes precedence over global configuration.